nollenr/global-table-performance/results_readout.md

 The maximum number of records being inserted in a 90second period was about 225 or about 2.5 records per second.

 The average latency of reads did not change throughout the test.
+It is my opinion that at this scale, the number of writes to a Global Table does not impact the reads as long as there is no conflict between the reads and writes.

 ![Insert Exercise Graph](jpg/Insert_Exercise_Graph.jpg)
 The raw results in log files are available